How to Raise a Strong Daughter

 Self-esteem struggles followed me into adulthood.
 But now that I’m in my 40’s, I’ve worked through a lot of it.
 I’ve realized that many of my issues stemmed from generational family patterns.

-Raising Daughters with Confidence
+Raising a Strong Daughter with Confidence

 Maybe because I’m a “midlife mom,” but I care less about raising my daughter to meet others’ expectations and more about feeling confident.